aphp/spark-etl/spark-postgres/README.rst

 factor 8 for both reading/writing to postgres.

 - use of pg COPY statements
+- parallel writes with csv/binary stream methods
-- parallel reads/writes
+- parallel reads based on numeric/string key
-- use of hdfs to store intermediary csv [optional]
+- optional use of hdfs to store intermediary csv
 - reindex after bulk-loading
 - SCD1 computations done on the spark side
 - use unlogged tables when needed
+- prepared statements made easy
+- spark datasource for high level API

 spark-postgres is **reliable** and handles array types and also multiline text columns.

 It can be used from **scala-spark** and **pySpark**